 Gather some friends and turn a childhood playdate into an adult party.
 Everybody chip in for a sitter with activities for the kids in another room or at home so you can really enjoy yourself.
 Designate a driver and who knows, maybe coloring book parties will become the next best happy hour activity!

 Ever dreamed about that giant box of Crayola crayons as a kid?
 Or maybe having an endless supply of markers to color the entire rainbow?
 Take your tools up a notch to make your childhood dreams come true and color your way to happy.

 Set aside some coloring 'me' time

 Sometimes coloring solo makes the best art therapy.
 Treat yourself and set aside that extra hour for your own time of introspective mindfulness.
 For those who were always searching for chill time, coloring books could be the golden ticket.

 Just think back to when you were a kid, filling page after page with colorful scribbling, only updated to reflect your much-improved motor and attention skills and worldly experiences.
 Doesn't it sound nice to take a leisurely hour sipping a cup of coffee and getting blissfully lost in a sea of boundless imagination?

-Engaging in self-care is important, and coloring is a restorative exercise.
+Engaging in self-care is important and coloring is a restorative exercise.
 Coloring allows us to push other thoughts out of our head and focus on a simple task, which alleviates any free-floating anxiety.
-It's like therapy without being therapy.
+It's like therapy without a therapist.

 Coloring is a no-pressure, judgement-free activity.
-In fact, it's one of the few activities that does not come with any expectations and allows you creative freedom.
-Anyone, whether they're a child, an established artist, or just someone looking for fun, can color and enjoy the vibrant benefits.
+In fact, it's one of the few activities that doesn't come with any expectations and allows you creative freedom.
+Anyone, whether a child, an established artist, or just someone looking for fun; can color and enjoy the vibrant benefits.